Want to build up your immune system? Here’s a simple and effective elderberry syrup recipe for cold and flu!

 Take this syrup at the onset of cold or flu symptoms or take as an immunity booster all winter long!

 1. Place berries and water in a pot.
 Bring to a boil, reduce heat, and then simmer over low heat for 45 minutes.
+If you use cinnamon, cloves, anise, or ginger, add it to the mixture with the berries.

 2. Next, strain the mixture through a cheesecloth or mesh strainer while mashing the berries to release remaining juice.